• Skip to primary navigation

 Both types have a fresh flavor that complements various dishes.

-In addition to their unique textures, burrata tends to be more cohesive than its counterpart ricotta.
+In addition to their unique textures, burrata is usually more cohesive than its counterpart ricotta.

 This is because they are made differently; burrata is an amalgamation of mozzarella cheese filled with cream or stracciatella cheese while curds create ricotta.